BerkeleyAutomation/FETCH_CORE/examples/README.md

 ![](images/pose_4.png)

-Good, the robot moved 3/4 meters in front, half a meter up. **WARNING**: if the target pose is too low (or the torso is too low), then the robot's arm WILL COLLIDE with its base.
+Good, the robot moved 3/4 meters in front, half a meter up. **WARNING**: if the target pose is too low (or the torso is too low), then the robot's arm MAY COLLIDE with its base.
+I assume motion planning should take care of this, but I'm not 100% sure.
 Be careful and test in simulation beforehand.

 Let's do the same, with a z-offset of 0.1 now: